Cognigy/Documentation/docs/webchat/plugins.md

         1. Select the **Webchat** Endpoint.
         2. In the Webchat Endpoint settings, paste the URL into the **Webchat Plugins** field under the **Webchat Layout** section.

-## Set Up Plugins in Production
+## Set Up Plugins in Your Code

-You can set up plugins in production in the embedding code of your [Webchat v3](v3/embedding.md) or [Webchat v2](v2/embedding.md).
-To add the plugins in production, proceed as follows:
+You can set up plugins in your code in the embedding code of your [Webchat v3](v3/embedding.md) or [Webchat v2](v2/embedding.md).
+To add the plugins in your code, proceed as follows:

 === "Plugin from Collection"
     1. Open the [Cognigy GitHub repository](https://github.com/Cognigy/WebchatPlugins/tree/master) and select the plugin you want to use.